KAI KF-21 Boramae: Design and development

 multirole fighter with stealth capabilities exceeding the Dassault Rafale, Eurofighter Typhoon, F-16 Fighting Falcon, but less than those of the Lockheed Martin F-35 Lightning II.
 The Weapon Systems Concept Development and Application Research Center of Konkuk University advised that the KF-X should be superior to the F-16 Fighting Falcon, with 50% greater combat range, 34% longer airframe lifespan, better avionics, active electronically scanned array (AESA) radar, more-effective electronic warfare, and data link capabilities.
 Their recommendations specified approximately 50,000 lb-f of thrust from two engines, supersonic interception and cruising capabilities, and multi-role capabilities.
-The project requirements were later adjusted by the Republic of Korea Air Force (ROKAF) and DAPA to a 4.5 generation fighter with limited stealth capabilities.
+The Block I configuration requirements were later finalised by the ROKAF and DAPA to a 4.5 generation fighter with semi-stealth capabilities.